 Cutting Edge Group, which has invested in more than 200 films, is forming the Cutting Edge Originals banner to develop and produce music-themed feature films.

 “Cutting Edge Originals is about great stories that will depend on great music,” said CEG topper Philip Moross.
-“This model was perfected by the late Robert Stigwood with ‘Saturday Night Fever’ and ‘Grease,’ and we’re aiming just as high.”
+“This model was perfected by Robert Stigwood with ‘Saturday Night Fever’ and ‘Grease,’ and we’re aiming just as high.”

 The production shingle is launching at Cannes with producer-financier James Gibb and Tara Moross, CEG’s current head of business development, as co-toppers.

 Five-year-old CEG has invested in “The King’s Speech,” “Drive,” “Looper” and “End of Watch” in exchange for music publishing rights.